For the last few decades, the 4% rule has served as the cornerstone of modern retirement theory.

 In fact, if your portfolio is large enough that your dividend stream covers more than your expenses, then even in retirement you might be able to take advantage of periodic market panics and crashes by reinvesting a portion of those dividends into higher-yielding shares.

-In other words, whereas the 4% rule can potentially result in decreasing income and outliving your savings, by living just off your safe and steadily rising dividends, you can benefit from a growing income stream that secures your standard of living.
+In other words, whereas the 4% rule can potentially result in decreasing income and outliving your savings, by leaning on dividends you can benefit from a growing income stream that secures your standard of living.

-Since the dividends are collectively growing at a mid-single digit annual pace, the rising dividends are generally more than enough to offset inflation, too.
+And since the dividends can collectively grow at a mid-single-digit annual pace, the rising dividends are generally more than enough to offset inflation, too.

-Best of all, a conservative dividend growth strategy helps ensure that you will never outlive your savings, no matter how long you live.
+Best of all, a conservative dividend growth strategy can help ensure that you will never outlive your savings, no matter how long you live.

-Your heirs will certainly appreciate this strategy, too, since it’s likely to leave a larger inheritance to your descendants (one in which the capital gains are reset to zero when you do pass on).
+Your children and grandchildren will certainly appreciate this strategy as well since it’s likely to leave a larger inheritance to your descendants (one in which the capital gains are reset to zero when you do pass on).